psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

 .. psivar:: CCname ROOT n (h) -> ROOT m (i) EINSTEIN A (LEN)

    The Einstein A coefficient, the spontaneous emission 'probability.'
-   Units are in [au]^-1.
+   Units are in [1/s].

 .. psivar:: CCname ROOT n (h) -> ROOT m (i) EINSTEIN B (LEN)

-   The Einstein B coefficient, the stimulated emission 'probability.'
-   Units are in [a0^2 / e / au].
+   The Einstein B coefficient, the stimulated emission 'probability' in terms of energy density.
+Units are in [m^3 / J / s^2].

 .. psivar:: CEPA(0) DIPOLE